yarnpkg/rfcs/text/0000-rename-yarn-clean.md

 2. Also, it is nice to be able to run a user-defined `yarn clean` if you already can run a user-defined `yarn build`.

 # Detailed design
-The command is to be renamed to one of the possible (less confusing) candidates (see below).
+The command is to be renamed to `pruneModules`.

-Next, it should be available for redefinition by user scripts.
+Next, `clean` should be available for redefinition by user scripts.

-It should be more or less safe to produce an error in a standard way when the command is executed but the user script is missing.
+It should be more or less safe after that to produce an error in a standard way when `clean` is executed but the user script is missing.
 This is because the command is not usually run during a build but is mostly executed manually and its state persisted in cvs as a `.yarnclean` file.